 Diet and Nutrition

 The best diet for your dog depends largely on its age, activity level, and weight, but you can expect to feed your Keeshond one to two cups of high-quality dog food divided into two meals each day.

 Overfeeding can result in health conditions like canine obesity, heart disease, or diabetes.
 Follow your dog food's recommendations for the proper portions by weight.
 If you're unsure how much to feed your Keeshond, your veterinarian can help you develop a healthy meal plan.

 Where to Adopt or Buy a Keeshond

-If you decide to purchase a Keeshond from a breeder, it's vital to do your research and ensure they're ethical, reputable, and moral.
+If you decide to purchase a Keeshond from a breeder, it's vital to do your research and ensure the breeder is ethical, reputable, and moral.
 If possible, visit the breeding site and ask to meet the litter's parents (along with showing their living conditions).
 Puppies typically cost between $1,500 and $2,000, but prices may be higher depending on availability and pedigree.

 These resources for the national breed club and AKC breeders can help you start your search: